Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "...Perhaps, then, once whatever this danger is has passed, our successors will be able to rebuild the old contract," she said.
 "I... regret that it will need rebuilding."

 Daar sighed again, rose to his paws and left her presence as a Stoneback should, properly on all fours.
 "The Contract remains, it is what we *are.* You used to know that, Yulna."
-He stopped at the door and looked back. "…Keep Myun close to you."
+He stopped at the door and looked back. "...Keep Myun close to you."

 "...Thank you, Champion Daar."